xy-nyxy/AnotherEternity/README.md

 # Disclaimer
 - Updates for the project have been discontinued for a while.
 To be notified when I update the theme, stay tuned by turning on the watch button.
 - Do not copy-paste and sell the project to anyone.
-- Do not copy-paste then modify the project to upload it to Better Dicord.
+- Do not copy-paste then modify the project to upload it on the internet anywhere or submit it to Better Discord.
 - Thanks for understanding.

 # About the theme and concept